Pricing is scary as a freelance web designer.

 These are all value-based benefits you are passing along to your clients that are pretty hard to translate into an hourly rate.

-And, as you grow as a freelance web designer, it will take you less and less time to accomplish the things that need to be done in order to give the clients the value you offer.
+ALSO, as you grow as a freelance web designer, it will take you less and less time to accomplish the things that need to be done in order to give the clients the value you offer.

 So, in order to really charge what you need to charge a client, you have to eventually stop trading time for money and start trading VALUE for money.